A Brief History

 2009 saw Pete Gipson stand down from the Captaincy to care for his wife Rosemary who had been diagnosed with terminal cancer.
 The Club’s Vice Captains, Kenny Holmes and Rob Gipson, Pete and Rosemary’s son, ably took the reigns and, with assistance from many people, the Club continued on an even keel to return the record results.
 Sadly, Rosemary passed away on Monday 26th October 2009.

 The 2009 AGM saw Kenny Holmes elected Club Captain.
-Over the years since his first election Kenny has continued to build upon the success that the members were enjoying, taking the Club to ever greater levels of regatta success.
+Over the following 9 years Kenny has continued to build upon the success that the members were enjoying, taking the Club to ever greater levels of regatta success.

-The 2010 season started with a renewed determination to break the wins record, and that determination continued through the year.
-Everything fell into place with a steady stream of wins recorded weekend after weekend.
+The 2010 season started with a renewed determination, and everything fell into place through the regatta season with a steady stream of wins recorded weekend after weekend.
 Burton Regatta weekend was the most successful home regatta for Trent members ever, with the Club leaving with the Burton Cask Victor Ludorum.
 By the end of August the writing was on the wall, and a win for Eloise McMahon in Women’s J13 single sculls at Gloucester Masters and Junior Regatta finally broke the record.
 Further wins at Gloucester Senior Regatta and at Ross on Wye took the record up to 35 – a refreshing new target for Captain Kenny and the members of Team Trent.

 2010 also brought International success.
 Ben Eames, who at the time was a J15, was selected to don an England vest at the J16 England vs France International Rowing Match, held on the Joneliere rowing course in Nantes, France.
 Ben was selected to represent England in the single sculls event, racing a year above his age group.
 Ben raced a very tight and well contested race, controlling the race from the first stroke.
 He ended the race around a quarter of a length ahead of the French National Champion to win the event for Great Britain.